A User-centric Game for Balancing V2G Benefits with Battery Degradation of Electric Vehicles: Numerical Simulations

 \subsection{Comparative Study of Sensitivity \& Regret}

 We use the notions defined in Section III.C to compare the empirical robustness of the game-theoretic and the multi-objective approaches by evaluating \eqref{sensitivity_eq} and \eqref{reg_eq}.
-In Fig. \ref{sensi}, the box plot of $S_{gt}$ and $S_{mo}$ is illustrated, for varying values of the hyperparameters $w$ (or, $\rho$\footnote{Beacuse of the discrete nature of $w$, we considered $T$ number of discrete realizations of $\rho \in [0,1]$.}), respectively, and different realizations of the uncertain parameter $\zeta$.
+In Fig. \ref{sensi}, the box plot of $S_{gt}$ and $S_{mo}$ is illustrated, for varying values of the hyperparameters $w$ (or, $\rho$), respectively\footnote{Because of the discrete nature of $w$, we considered $T$ number of discrete realizations of $\rho \in [0,1]$.}, and different realizations of the uncertain parameter $\zeta$.
 The parameter $\zeta$ is assumed to take values in the support set $[0.9\zeta_{0}, 1.1 \zeta_{0}]^n$ with $\zeta_{0}$ being the nominal value.
-The V2G session is set for four hours ($T=16$ intervals).
+The V2G session is set for twelve hours ($T=48$ intervals).

 Figure \ref{sensi} shows that the game-theoretic solution is significantly more robust compared to the multi-objective one.
 As a result, the trade-off insights derived from the game-theoretic solutions remain meaningful irrespective of the realizations of $\zeta$ in the support set compared to the multi-objective one.
 Finally, Fig. \ref{regret} depicts a comparison of the regret of the cumulative cost functions of both approaches as defined in \eqref{reg_eq}.
 We observe that, under perturbations in $\zeta$, the loss in the objective function value of the game-theoretic approach is significantly smaller compared to the multi-objective one.
-Having such low regret explains why our proposed method may not require to be further robustified against uncertainty, as opposed to a multiobjective approach.
+Having such low regret explains why our proposed method may not require further robustification against uncertainty, as opposed to a multiobjective approach.
 Thus, our approach avoids overly conservative decision-making without sacrificing safety against small perturbations.